 The HyperText Transfer Protocol (aka HTTP) is simply a way by which your browser communicates with the web server of the website you are visiting.

 There are many ways in which two (or more) machines communicate over the Internet.
 HTTP is the one used for browsing websites.
-It's not the one which carries the most traffic, but it is definetely the one which is most "visible" since it is involved in all website browsing.
+It's not the one which carries the most traffic, but it is definitely the one which is most "visible" since it is involved in all website browsing.

 Afterall, how many times do you type http:// every single day?